SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 forms at the actual coastline, not at an arbitrary edge center.
 ```

-This classification provides a hook for future estuary and delta features.
+This region type provides a hook for future estuary and delta features.
 A coastal region carries the context those systems need: cell-level coastline geography, upstream accumulation, and the specific cells where river meets ocean.

 ## Edge Centers